-OMB Approval No. 2577-0157 (Exp.
-1/31/2027) U.S. Department of Housing and Urban Development Office of Public and Indian Housing
+U.S. Department of Housing and Urban Development Office of Public and Indian Housing

-Public reporting burden for this information collection is estimated to average 30 minutes, including the time for revisiving instructions, searching existing data sources, gethering and maintaining the data needed, and completing and revisiving the collection of information.
+Public reporting burden for this information collection is estimated to average 30 minutes, including the time for reviewing instructions, searching existing data sources, gathering and maintaining the data needed, and completing and reviewing the collection of information.
 The information requested is required to obtain a benefit.
 This form is used to ensure federal funds are not used to influence members of Congress.
-There are no assurences of confidentiality.
-HUD many not conduct or sponser, and an applicant is not required to accelection of information mulses it displays a currently valid OMB control number.
-Comments regarding the sources of this burden existing agestions for reducing this truden existing and maintening and Uban Development, 451 7th St SW, Room 4176, Washington, DC 20410-5000.
-When providing comments, please refer to OMB Approval No. 2577-0157.
+There are no assumances of confidentiality.
+HUD may not conduct or sponsor, and an applicant is not required to response to a collection of information unless it displays a currently valid OMB council number.
+Comments regarding the accuracy of this burden estimates and any suggestions for reducing this burden currently exhibit and an average to the contract of the second of